-If you’ve ever done any kind of fasting or detoxification protocol for any length of time, you may very well be all too familiar with the various kinds of unpleasant symptoms that can manifest during such cleanses.
+If you’ve ever done any kind of fasting or cleansing protocol for any length of time, you may be all too familiar with the various kinds of unpleasant detox symptoms that can manifest during the process.

 Even just going cold turkey for a few days from things like drinking coffee, diet soda, eating refined sugar, or smoking tobacco can trigger such reactions.